 Recycled water contains nitrogen and phosphorus which can provide a fertilizer benefit.
 However, the salt level is slightly elevated, so depending on soil and plant characteristics, periodic overwatering, also known as leaching, may be necessary.

 The City of Carlsbad has approximately 79 miles of recycled distribution pipeline.
-This distribution system currently supplies more than 500 recycled use sites.
-The sites served by recycled water include La Costa Resort and Spa, Park Hyatt Aviara Resort, Legoland California, Grand Pacific Palisades Hotel, Karl Strauss Brewery and the world renowned Flower Fields.
+This distribution system currently supplies more than 700 recycled points of connection.
+The sites served by recycled water include La Costa Golf Course, Park Hyatt Resort and Golf Course, The Crossings @ Carlsbad Golf Course, Legoland California, Grand Pacific Palisades Hotel, Karl Strauss Brewery and the world renowned Flower Fields.
 Recycled water is also supplied to many of the City of Carlsbad parks, median strips, shopping areas, freeway landscaping and "common areas" of many homeowner associations.

 Recycled water distributed by the water district is supplied by three different sources, including the Meadowlark Treatment Plant, owned and operated by the Vallecitos Water District, the Gafner Treatment Plant, owned and operated by the Leucadia Wastewater District and the Carlsbad Water Recycling Facility, owned by the Carlsbad Municipal Water District and operated by the Encina Wastewater Authority.